View all posts filed under 'Liturgy'

 Yesterday, Eyegal, Number One and I made our way down to our favorite beautiful old downtown church for a Lenten liturgy fix.
 I had not adhered very well to my promises this year, and I was eager to make amends.
 Lent, after all, is not merely the stuff that you must brush off your clothes.

 The rain poured hard as the service started, and the sound of it pelting furiously against the roof lent an air of drama to the lectionary readings.
-The music soared, drawing us away from our selfish, petty concerns and upward and outward toward Higher and Holier Things.
-The homily was short and sweet and very encouraging, like a long, slow draft of cool water on a very hot day.
+The music soared, drawing us away from our selfish, petty concerns and upward and outward toward Higher and Holier Things.… Read the rest

 I Am So There